-I might or might not be accepting graduate students to start in Fall 2024 in UC-Santa Cruz.
-But if you are interested in how children think about death, evolution, global warming or genetics I would love to chat!
+I will be accepting graduate students to start in Fall 2025 in UC-Santa Cruz.
+But if you are interested in how children, parents, or teacher think about death, evolution, genetics or supernatural or religious concepts, I would love to chat!

 University of Wisconsin-Madison